zlogic/mendix-docs/content/en/docs/refguide/modeling/security/security-overview.md

 ---

 {{% alert color="info" %}}
-The Security Overview is currently a Beta feature introduced in Studio Pro 10.18.0.
-For more information on beta features, see [Beta and Experimental Releases](/releasenotes/beta-features/).
+This feature is currently in beta.
+For more information, see [Beta and Experimental Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 ## Introduction

-The **Security Overview** provides you with a clear and unified overview of your app's security.
+The **Security Overview** page provides you with a clear and unified overview of your app's security.
 This overview can be used to review the security of your app.

+## Accessing the Security Overview

-The overview can be accessed via **App** menu > **Show Security Overview (Beta)**.
+To access the **Security Overview** page, open the **App** menu, and then click **Show Security Overview (Beta)**.

-## The Security Overview Layout: User Roles and Modules
+## Using the Security Overview

 The **Security Overview** summarizes the app's security for a selected user role.
 This user role can be selected in the dropdown at the top of the overview with the **Show access for user role** label.